uiuc-hpc/Recorder/README.md

 The trace files will be written to the current directory under a folder named `hostname-username-appname-pid-starttime`.

+*Note: In some systems (e.g., Quartz at LLNL), Darshan is deployed system-widely.
+Recorder does not work with Darshan.
+Please make sure darhsn is disabled and your application is not linked with the darshan library (use ldd to check).*

 **2. Human-readable traces**

 Recorder uses its own binary tracing format to compress and store traces.